Eric Lefkofsky: Biography

-Lefkofsky grew up in a Jewish family In Southfield, Michigan, the son of Bill, a structural engineer, and Sandy, a school teacher.
-He attended Tamarack Camps as a youth and later worked as a staff member.
+Lefkofsky was born in West Bloomfield, Michigan, and grew up in Southfield.
+His father, Bill, was a structural engineer, and his mother, Sandy, was a school teacher.
 After graduating from Southfield-Lathrup High School in 1987, he attended the University of Michigan and graduated with honors in 1991.
-He enrolled at University of Michigan Law School and received his Juris Doctor in 1993.
+He enrolled at the University of Michigan Law School and received his Juris Doctor in 1993.